Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Once you have correctly selected ModalWX.cpp,
 it will load ModalWX.cpp, parse it and display its blocks.

+If you are interested in using this toolkit to design a Modal GUI for your app,
+take the code walkthough in the next section.

 ## ModalWX Code Walkthrough
   (interaction time ~30min)
 We guide you through a sequence of steps